Boris Stefanov: Exile and later polemics

+The actual leadership of the PCR inside Romania was taken over by Bela Breiner from 1938 until the latter's death in March 1940.
+Stefanov was ultimately removed from the party's leadership in December 1940, when Ștefan Foriș was appointed secretary general.
+Stefanov was a friend of Georgi Dimitrov, who Țiu credits with having rescued him from an almost certain doom after 1938.
+During World War II, his son, Asen Draganov, died while fighting the Germans as part of Dmitry Medvedev's partisan detachment.
-Removed from the party's leadership in 1940, he was denounced in 1951 by the Central Committee of the PCR, which accused him of having been "divorced from the working class", of having introduced the theory of "neo-serfdom" (see Constantin Dobrogeanu-Gherea), as well as of having advocated a "liquidationist" policy of a united front with bourgeois parties in 1927.
-The actual leadership of the PCR inside Romania was taken over by Bela Breiner from 1938 until his death in 1940 and then by Ştefan Foriş.

-Stefanov was a friend of Georgi Dimitrov, who is credited with having rescued him from an almost certain doom after 1938.
-He spent the last decades of his life living in exile in Sofia, Bulgaria.
-In subsequent periods, Stefanov's image and status remained the subject of allegations inside Communist Romania: in 1961, the high-ranking Communist activist Valter Roman, who had been himself disgraced and rehabilitated by Gheorghe Gheorghiu-Dej, spoke out against former Communist politicians who had been purged at various stages, Stefanov included; he was interrupted by Petre Borilă, who notably added a claim that Stefanov had admired Nazism and had seen in it a path to a socialist economy.
+Stefanov returned to Bulgaria in 1945, being elected in the country's National Assembly and serving as plenipotentiary of the Bulgarian Communist Party's Central Committee in the region of Dobruja.
+He spent the last decades of his life living in Sofia, Bulgaria.

+In subsequent periods, Stefanov's image and status remained the subject of allegations inside Communist Romania.
+In 1961 he was denounced during a Plenum of the Central Committee of the PCR, which accused him of having been "divorced from the working class", of having introduced the theory of "neo-serfdom" (see Constantin Dobrogeanu-Gherea), as well as of having advocated a "liquidationist" policy of a united front with bourgeois parties in 1927.
+High-ranking Communist activist Valter Roman, who had been himself disgraced and rehabilitated by Gheorghe Gheorghiu-Dej, spoke out against former Communist politicians who had been purged at various stages, Stefanov included; he was interrupted by Petre Borilă, who notably added a claim that Stefanov believed Nazi Germany would evolve towards a socialist economy after the Molotov–Ribbentrop Pact.

 On his 80th birthday in 1963, the Bulgarian Communist government awarded Stefanov the country's top honour, the Order of Georgi Dimitrov.
 The award was viewed as a deliberate attempt to irritate Romania's leadership, and a sign of cooling relations between the PCR and the Bulgarian Communist Party.
 During the later part of his life, Stefanov collaborated with several Bulgarian newspapers and magazines, and also participated in friendship committees seeking to strengthen Bulgaria's relation with Romania, the Soviet Union, and Yugoslavia.
 He died in a car accident in October 1969.
+On the occasion of his 100th anniversary, in 1983, a bronze bust dedicated to Stefanov was unveiled in the city park of Tolbukhin.